November 5, 2020

 Problems Stock Trading Apps

 Trading apps attract many novice investors, providing intuitive tools to help manage portfolios and educate users on the stock market.
 Despite this, investment apps pose several problems.
 Due to a lack of financial literacy and the ease of trading, many traders have faced catastrophic financial losses.
 Many of these apps have gamified stock trading, making it dangerously simple to access and move around funds.
 For amateur investors, Robo-advisor technology may not provide enough information to make informed financial decisions.
 Investment apps fail to consider the user’s debt, taxes, and retirement plans, making it difficult for investors to see the big picture of where their money is going.
 With this, in-person financial consulting remains the best option for inexperienced traders, providing more personalized and guided investing strategies.

 What the Future Holds

 The investment app industry continues to evolve, with many following Robinhood by eliminating commission fees to open the door to more investors.
 As more consumers use these services to manage their assets, financial literacy becomes crucial to prevent poor investments.
-By improving algorithms to better assess risk tolerance, collecting more information on consumer financial portfolios, and providing investors with substantial information before making investment decisions, users can manage their money responsibly while enhancing overall user experiences.
+Improving algorithms to better assess risk tolerance, collecting more information on consumer financial portfolios, and providing investors with substantial information before making investment decisions may help users manage their money responsibly, while enhancing app’s overall user experiences.